SumoLogic/sumologic-documentation/docs/manage/fields.md

 ### Manage fields

-Fields in your account are manageable in the Fields page
+Fields in your account are manageable in the Fields page.

 [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 To access the Fields page, in the main Sumo Logic menu select **Manage Data > Logs > Fields**.